 It is important that A-65 be accommodated in some direct way on this plan.
 Many of the recommendations for the Tippett community in the Subregion V Master Plan are based upon the recommendation of an arterial facility, namely A-65, linking MD 5, MD 223, and MD 210 from southeast to northwest.
 If A-65 is never realized, there is a strong likelihood that many of the zoning and land use recommendations within the Tippett community, as envisioned in the Subregion V Master Plan, cannot be implemented.
+The plan proposed by the applicant accommodates A-65.

-Based on the preceding findings, the Transportation Planning Section concludes that adequate transportation facilities would exist to serve the proposed subdivision as required under Section 24-124 of the Subdivision Regulations if the application is approved with conditions.
+Based on the preceding findings adequate transportation facilities would exist to serve the proposed subdivision as required under Section 24-124 of the Subdivision Regulations.

-Schools-The Historic Preservation and Public Facilities Planning Section has reviewed the subdivision plans for adequacy of school facilities in accordance with Section 24-122.02 of the Subdivision Regulations and the Adequate Public Facilities Regulations for Schools (CR-23-2001 and CR-38-

-2002) and concluded the following:
+11. Schools-The Historic Preservation and Public Facilities Planning Section has reviewed the subdivision plans for adequacy of school facilities in accordance with Section 24-122.02 of the Subdivision Regulations and the Adequate Public Facilities Regulations for Schools (CR-23-2001 and CR-38-2002) and concluded the following: